Updated May 11, 2020 at 8 am PT.

 - Customers can take advantage of the Extended Access Program until June 30, 2020.
 If you are a current EAP participant, you will need to take action prior to June 30 to ensure you retain access to your projects and data as the Extended Access Program draws to a close.

 Here are a few more resources for customers to consider:

 - Visit the COVID-19 Autodesk Resource Center.
 It’s the best place to stay up to date on the resources our team is providing customers on how to get the most out of Autodesk software, and get useful information on how to get started and remain productive while working remotely.

 - Visit Autodesk’s Design & Manufacturing hub.
 The new program is intended to help designers, manufacturers and makers find ways to contribute to combating COVID-19 around the world.
 This includes details on open source design efforts, design review & validation resources, links to manufacturing resources, and more.

-It’s our hope that the Extended Access Program helps our customers better adapt to the challenges they’re facing in light of COVID-19 – allowing their employees to remain productive and connected.
+It’s our hope that these resources help our customers better adapt to the challenges they’re facing in light of COVID-19 – allowing their employees to remain productive and connected.
 And while ‘business as usual’ might seem like an impossibility for now, the team at Autodesk remains committed to supporting you and your business as you adjust in these challenging times.